-- pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Biochemical Oxygen Demand (BOD5) Percent Removal.
-In accordance with 40 CFR Part 133, removal efficiency is a method . by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
+- Biochemical Oxygen Demand (BOD5) Percent Removal.
+In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 85% removal efficiency for TSS.

 Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Quarterly sampling is required for Ammonia per 10 CSR 20-7.015(9)(D)8.A.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.

 Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH and E. coli and in accordance with recommended analytical methods.
+Grab samples, however, must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.